Architectural Engineering Technology – AAS

 - Estimate material quantities for technical projects.

-- Utilize codes, contracts and specifications in design, construction and inspection activities.
+- Utilize codes, contracts, and specifications to perform design, construction, and inspection activities.

 - Employ productivity software to solve technical problems